 In Ely, Jim Brandenburg's spectacular assemblage of photographs is right up there with the International Wolf Center as a town attraction.

-After mingling with the mukluk-shod, parka-clad crowds on Sheridan Street, we headed for the International Wolf Center, home of three generations of real wolves.
+After mingling with the mukluk-shod, parka-clad crowds on Sheridan Street, we headed for the International Wolf Center, home of real wolves.

-"The roles in the pack are never stagnant," said naturalist Erin Albers.
+"The roles in the pack are never stagnant," naturalist Erin Albers told us.
 "They're always being reinforced, they're always being tested."